Current Scholars

 • Her research is in integrative human physiology, trying to understand how manipulating the respiratory system can positively impact brain blood flow redistribution in simulated microgravity, with application to long duration space flight

-Alejandro Grajal-Puche - Lauber Endowment Scholar
+Alejandro Grajal-Puche - Haga Family Memorial/ARCS Scholar

 • Ph.D.
 Program - Biology